regisd/regisd.github.io/_posts/2011-01-28-allowrightclick-v1-2-even-more-powerful.md

   - AllowRightClick
   - Chrome
 ---
 Many site try to prevent you from accessing the context menu.
-Well that&rsquo;s a nice try; thanks to [AllowRightClick](http://regis.decamps.info/blog/projects/allow-rightclickextension-for-google-chrome/) extension for google Chrome, you will have your context menu anyway :-p
+Well that’s a nice try; thanks to [AllowRightClick](http://regis.decamps.info/blog/projects/allow-rightclickextension-for-google-chrome/) extension for google Chrome, you will have your context menu anyway :-p

 This new version works on more sites than before: